yunweili/Eggcart/README.md

 There are many features in this game, including:

-"*"Best Time Tracker - Try and beat your best time.
+*Best Time Tracker - Try and beat your best time.

 XP System (Coming Soon) - A system where you are able to gain XP by gaining more and more wins and races.